ShadowCrawler0/shadowsploit/README.md

 UPDATES
 -

-Changed from sc_framework to ----> shadowsploit

 new updates and features in ShadowSploit v2.1:

+- Added 15 Exploits
+- Upadted GUI
+- removed scshellcodegenerator and scpgenerator and change them to scvenom
+- Added 6 Auxiliary
+- Added 22 Payloads
+- Added 2 CVE Exploits
+- Added 5 Buffer Overflow
+- Added some banners
+- Updated the CLI
+- Fixed bugs and errors

 ShadowSploit
 -

-this tool uses 84 exploits and 25 cve exploits and 31 payloads and 41 auxiliary exploits. which some of the exploit like `ssh-loign-test, PDF-exploit, and more 82 exploits`.
+this tool uses 99 exploits and 27 cve exploits and 53 payloads and 46 auxiliary exploits. which some of the exploit like `ssh-loign-test, PDF-exploit, and more 97 exploits`.

 How this tool works?
 -